UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

       ( α , β , γ)
 ```

-### The canonical pullback satisfies the universal property of pullbacks
+### The standard pullback satisfies the universal property of pullbacks

 ```agda
 module _